ghshephard/Python/managingvenvs.md

     import foo

 Python will search all of the folders in your `sys.path` for those modules.
 The sys.path is constructed based on what directory python is located in - if you are running a venv vesion, it will try and use the lib, and lib-dynload directories relative to that version, in addition to the pythonnn.zip file.

-As well, python will automatically import site, (unless you override with the `-S` option, which will add some additional directories such as site-packages and dist-packages.
+As well, python will automatically import site, (unless you override with the `-S` option), which will add some additional directories such as site-packages and dist-packages.
 See https://docs.python.org/3/library/site.html#site.getsitepackages for more details.

 Likewise to check your jupyter environment
 ````